pm-lab-polito/EnvForDigitalProjectDelivery/ISO21502/06_05-InitiatingProject.md

 >NOTE 1: **“Initiating a project”** can also be referred to as **“starting a project”** or **“project initiation”**.

-*NOTE 2*:  See 4.5.6 for the project manager’s role concerning initiating a project.
+>NOTE 2: See 4.5.6 for the project manager’s role concerning initiating a project.

 ## Project team mobilization